-- (1) The proper shipping name of the hazardous material may be one or more words, such as "Chlorine" or "Sulfuric Acid."
+- (1) The proper shipping name of the hazardous material may be one or more words, such as "CHLORINE" or "SULFURIC ACID."
 The proper shipping name may include a number that indicates the concentration of the material. - (2) When a N.O.S.
-(Not Otherwise Specified) shipping name appears, the technical name of the product may appear in parentheses immediately after the N.O.S. shipping name, such as "Corrosive Liquid, N.O.S.
-(Capryl Chloride)." - (3) Residue/empty shipments in tank cars will begin with "Residue: Last Contained," followed by the proper shipping name. - (4) For waste shipments, the word "Waste" will precede or be part of the proper shipping name of the material.
+(Not Otherwise Specified) shipping name appears, the technical name of the product may appear in parentheses immediately after the N.O.S. shipping name, such as "CORROSIVE LIQUID, N.O.S.
+(CAPRYL CHLORIDE)." - (3) Residue/empty shipments in tank cars must include the phrase "RESIDUE: LAST CONTAINED . . ." in association with the basic description, including the proper shipping name. - (4) For waste shipments, the word "WASTE" will precede or be part of the proper shipping name of the material.